pantheon-systems/update-tool/README.md

 ### Releasing

-To release a new version of the Update Tool, simply create a new tag at the appropriate version.
+To release a new version of the Update Tool, create a new tag at the appropriate version.
 This will trigger the tests to run again.
-Assuming the tests pass, that send a release dispatch that triggers another GitHub Action to publish the release and upload the `update-tool.phar` to the release.
+Assuming the tests pass, that sends a release dispatch that triggers another GitHub Action to publish the release and upload the `update-tool.phar` to the release.

 Rebuild [pantheon-systems/docker-updatinator](https://github.com/pantheon-systems/docker-updatinator) to deploy a new version of the tool to the automation processes.